Yuri Dubinin: Biography

 Dubinin was born in Nalchik, the capital of the Kabardino-Balkarian Autonomous Soviet Socialist Republic, within the Russian SFSR in the Soviet Union.
 He received his doctorate from the Moscow State Institute of International Relations, focusing on the international politics of the Asia-Pacific region.
 He was the Soviet Union's Permanent Representative to the United Nations in 1986; Ambassador to the United States from 1986 to 1990; and Ambassador to France from 1990 to 1991.
 After the collapse of the Soviet Union, Dubinin was a Russian deputy foreign minister from 1994 to 1996.

 After leaving the foreign service, Dubinin worked as a professor of international politics at Moscow State Institute of International Relations and Moscow International Higher Business School.
 He was also a member of the Oriental Studies Association of Russia and served on the boards of the UN Association of Russia and the Russia-USA Association.

+In 1986, Leonard Lauder hosted a New York City luncheon attended by Donald Trump and Soviet Ambassador to the United States Yuri Dubinin during which Trump hashed out his partnership with the Kremlin.

-Dubinin is known to have organized future US President Donald Trump's first visit to the Soviet Union in July 1987.
+Dubinin with support from Vitaly Churkin is known to have organized future US President Donald Trump's first visit to the Soviet Union in July 1987.